Baphomet42/Data-Packs/README.md

 ### **Posers**

-Tools to build with mannequins similar to armor stands.
+Tools to make building with mannequins effortless.
 Currently intended for creative mode building only.

 + `/trigger 42menu`
     + Opens window to give items